Akshith-Ranjan/Facial-Expression-Recognition-using-CNN/README.md

 ## Usage
 * Divide the FER2013 dataset into training and testing set.
   * I divided the dataset manually by copy pasting the csv file content in two different files.
+  * I used 80% of the file for training and 20 % for testing.
+  * Just copy 80% of the csv into one file and rest in another file
+  * Since the csv files are very large your text editor may become slow while displaying the large file.
-  * Give the two file name as test.csv and train.csv respectively.
+  * Give the two file name as test.csv and train.csv respectively and copy them to temp directory.
 * Convert the .csv files to npy object by running csv-npy.py
-  * Note: you need to do this step twice, once for test.csv and then for train.csv
-  * (Dont forget change the file names in the csv-npy.py program when running the second time for test.csv)
 ```bash
 $ python csv-npy.py
 ```
+  #### Note:
+  * You need to do this step twice, once for test.csv and then for train.csv
+  * (Dont forget change the file names in the code of csv-npy.py program when running the second time for test.csv)
+  * On run this command for both the csv files, it will create testing.npy and training.npy files in temp directory.
+  * This files are required for training

 * Train the CNN by running training.py
 ```bash